danielmirrox/danielmirrox/README.md

 ### About Me
 19 y.o., based in Moscow.
 Studying System and Software Engineering at RTU MIREA and focusing on backend and mobile development.
 ### Languages I've worked with
-Java, C++, Python, Lua, Kotlin.
+Java, C++, Python, Lua, and some Kotlin.
 Now learning SQL, Docker, and DevOps basics.

 ### Some Of My Projects